cpilsworth/aem-forms-output-assembly/README.md

-# IEC AEM Forms PDF Generation Project
+# AEM Forms PDF Generation Project

 This is an example project used for demonstration that shows:
 * Merging XML data with a drawing template XDP PDF using the OutputService